Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 ## Organisational development

-Having covered the high level movements of the whole on a macro-economic level, we might choose to examine the parts from which its composed.
-These are individuals, groups and organisations.
-From these perspectives we can begin to consider structural integrity.
+Having covered the high level movements of the whole on a macro-economic level, we might choose to examine the parts from which its composed; these are individuals, groups and organisations.
+From this perspective we can begin to consider structural integrity; market forces can easily become overwhelming and